Goumies/myConstantLearning/Back/Java/Spring/Spring MVC fundamentals/README.md

     Various ViewResolvers are provided by Spring,
     and we can create custom ViewResolver (= extending ViewResolver interface).
-        Some of these ViewResolvers are used for templating tools like TimeLeaf or FreeMarker or templating layouts for internationalization purpose
+        Some of these ViewResolvers are used for templating tools like ThymeLeaf or FreeMarker or templating layouts for internationalization purpose

 ### Resolving Static Files